 2019 is time for change.
 We’ve decided to stay with a red and went with the more vibrant Pantone Bright Red.
 It’s an orangy, sharper and more engaging hue and works better across all digital output #F93822.

 A brand is an evolving marker of an organisation and how it functions.
 Staying fresh and noting current trends is important for any identity.
-Change does not necessarily mean a redesign, however, fine adjustments often stop a brand from becoming tired and left behind.
+Change does not necessarily mean a complete redesign, however, fine adjustments often stop a brand from becoming tired and left behind.